marcosdg/darwin/README.md

 * [GNU Autoconf](https://www.gnu.org/software/autoconf/) (version 2.68 or greater)
 * [GNU Automake](https://www.gnu.org/software/automake/) (version 1.11 or greater)

-By default, almost all modern desktop operative systems come with **C compiler** installed, so this should not be a problem.
-Additionally, it might help to have installed [Perl] (http://www.perl.org/) as darwin comes with various perl scripts (see [data] (https://github.com/marcosdg/darwin/tree/master/data)) to help you make your custom problem tests.
+By default, almost all modern desktop operative systems come with a **C compiler** installed, so this should not be a problem.
+Additionally, it might help to have installed [Perl] (http://www.perl.org/), as darwin comes with various perl scripts (see [data] (https://github.com/marcosdg/darwin/tree/master/data)) to help you make your custom problem tests.

 ## Quick and easy